Chaharshanbe Suri in Iran

 The pot used in the tradition is typically made of clay and filled with a variety of nuts, sweets, and sometimes coins.
 It is hung from a rope or cord in the center of a gathering of people.
 Participants take turns blindfolding themselves and attempting to smash the pot with a stick or other blunt object, while others dance and sing around them.

-Smashing the pot requires skill, precision, and a bit of luck.
-It is believed that the person who successfully breaks the pot will be blessed with good fortune and prosperity in the year ahead.
-The nuts and sweets that spill out of the broken pot are also seen as symbols of abundance and prosperity.
+Skill, precision, and a bit of luck are essential for successfully smashing the pot.
+It is believed that breaking the pot brings the individual good fortune and prosperity for the upcoming year.
+The nuts and sweets spilling from the broken pot symbolize abundance and prosperity.

 The practice of fortune-telling is a popular and important tradition that is a part of the Chaharshanbe Suri festival in Iran.
 It offers individuals a way to connect with their spirituality and to seek guidance and insights into their future.